Communities for All Ages

 - Including a Communities for All Ages section on each agenda item presented to the Governing Body.

-- Adding additional seating to Johnson Drive Park, including a picnic table that accommodates a wheelchair.
+- Adding additional seating to our parks, including picnic tables that accommodates a wheelchair and benches with arm rests that assist in standing.

 - Holding a Confident City Cycling class with BikeWalkKC and adding bike lanes on Lamar Avenue through the Safe Routes to Schools program.